 Content Slides

-Presenters should prepare no more than 5 content slides.
-The content slides should give an overview of the research with conclusions and future research direction.
+Presenters should prepare no more than 5 content slides, not including the title slide provided (see above).
+The content slides should give an overview of the research with conclusions and future directions.
 Do not include overly technical graphs or heavy text.
-If the presenter is using slides that build content from slide to slide, each additional build is considered as a separate slide and counts towards the strict limit of 5 slides.
+If the presenter is using slides that build content from slide to slide, each additional build is considered as a separate slide and counts toward the strict limit of 5 slides.
 Animation (for production purposes is defined as a slide with embedded video or other movement within a single slide) is discouraged, but if the presenter thinks that animation is essential to the presentation, the animation must be kept to less than 30 seconds.
 When submitting slides in the Speaker Ready Room at CROI, speakers should confirm that the animation works correctly.
 Presenters should share their slides with the Themed Discussion leader in advance of the session.

 Please note that corporate logos, QR codes, and bar codes are not permitted on slides for oral presentations at CROI.